kannanjayachandran/Full-Stack-Data-Science/04. Database/3_Reddis/Basics.md

 <h1 align="center">Redis</h1>

 Redis is an open source, in memory data structure store, used as a database, cache, message broker and streaming engine.
-Redis provides data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes, and streams.
+Redis provides data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyper-log, geo-spatial indexes, and streams.
 Redis often serve as a data structure layer between a relational database and the application.

 Redis is known for its speed and versatility.
 It stores data in key-value pairs and supports various data types.
 Some common use cases of redis are;